Conor Wilkinson: Bolton Wanderers

-Loan to Barnsley

 He joined Barnsley on loan in July 2015 for six months.
 He scored on his debut in a 3–1 defeat at Chesterfield on 8 August 2015.

 On 21 January 2016 Wilkinson joined Newport County on an initial one-month loan which was subsequently extended a further month.
 He made his Newport debut in the starting line up versus Dagenham & Redbridge on 23 January 2016, scoring the second goal in the 2–2 draw.

 On 23 March 2016, Wilkinson joined Portsmouth on loan until the end of the season.

 On 31 August 2016, Wilkinson joined Chesterfield on loan until January.

 Gillingham

 On 29 June 2017, Wilkinson joined Gillingham on a two-year deal for an undisclosed fee.

 Leyton Orient

 On 17 June 2019, after scoring 12 league goals in 23 games for Dagenham & Redbridge in the previous season, Wilkinson joined newly promoted League Two side Leyton Orient for an undisclosed fee.
-Wilkinson was offered a new deal due his contract expiring however decided to join fellow EFL League Two side Walsall F.C.
+Wilkinson was offered a new deal due to his contract expiring but chose to leave the club.